Average Mixing in Quantum Walks of Reversible Markov Chains: The Szegedy Quantum Walk

 In general $P$ is a real matrix acting on the vector space $\R^n$, so that the evolution of the chain occurs on the vertices of its digraph $X$.
 In contrast to this, the Szegedy quantum walk associated to $P$ is a quantum walk defined by a unitary matrix acting on $\C^n \otimes \C^n$.
 This vector space has the standard basis $\{\mathbf{e}_x \otimes \mathbf{e}_y : x,y \in \Omega \}$, and we interpret the state $\mathbf{e}_x \otimes \mathbf{e}_y$ as the quantum walker lying on the arc $(x,y)$.
 The transition matrix for the Szegedy quantum walk is defined as follows.
 First, for each vertex $x \in \Omega$ define the vector

 and let $S$ be the matrix whose columns are the vectors $\phi_x$, for $x \in \Omega$.
 Second, we define the \textit{arc-reversal} matrix, $R$, by $R (\bold{e}_x \otimes \bold{e}_y) = \bold{e}_y \otimes \bold{e}_x$ for all $x,y \in \Omega$.
-Then the Szegedy quantum walk is the quantum walk defined by the unitary transition matrix $U:= R(2SS^*-I)$.
+Then the Szegedy quantum walk is the quantum walk defined by the unitary transition matrix $U:= R(2SS^*-I)$, where $*$ denotes the conjugate transpose.
 We note that the definition we give here is slightly different than the definition in Szegedy's original paper \cite{S2004}.
 However, the square of the transition matrix defined here is equal to the transition operator defined by Szegedy, and so the two walks are equivalent.

-An important feature of a diagonalizable matrix which we will make use of is its spectral decomposition.
-If $M$ is a diagonalizable matrix with distinct eigenvalues $\lambda_1,...,\lambda_m$, then $M$ can be expressed as
+An important feature of a Hermitian or unitary matrix which we will make use of is its spectral decomposition.
+If $M$ is Hermitian or unitary with distinct eigenvalues $\lambda_1,...,\lambda_m$, then $M$ can be expressed as